AlessioGalluccio/AlessioGalluccio/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Platform Engineer with a focus on MLOps.
+I am a Platform Engineer with a focus on MLOps and Gen AI.
-- 🔭 I completed a grad thesis on Generative Computer Vision ML (Normalizing Flows) for Anomaly Detection for Pirelli.
+- I completed a grad thesis on Generative Computer Vision ML (Normalizing Flows) for Anomaly Detection for Pirelli.
-- ⚡ I am currently working on Microsoft Fabric, deploying ML models using the platform.
+- I am currently working on Kubernetes and Microsoft Fabric, deploying ML and Gen AI models using those platform.
-- 🌱 I am currently improving my skills on Kubernetes, Helm, and Terraform.